Content & Company: History

 Content & Company (Content & Co) was founded in 2008 by Stuart McLean.
 Previously, McLean co-founded Bedell McLean Branded Entertainment, and later was co-president of JWTwo Entertainment.
-McLean is the chief executive officer of Content & Co.
+McLean was the chief executive officer of Content & Co.

 In 2010, Content & Co launched the action sports series "Clean Break" for Schick Hydro on Crackle in June, and produced "Golf Therapy: Life Lessons and the Pursuit of Par" with Subway and actor/producer Brian Baumgartner in July 2010.
 Content & Co launched the Subway Fresh Artists campaign in September 2010.

 In 2012, Content & Co launched "The 4 to 9ers," a scripted comedy for Subway that was distributed on Hulu, YouTube and other websites.
 In 2014, Content & Co partnered with Subway and AwesomenessTV to launch a series called "Summer with Cimorelli."

 Content & Co launched the documentary series "Stand United" in 2018, in partnership with acclaimed filmmaker Robert Rodriguez and RAM Truck Brand.
 The series ran on Rodriguez's El Rey Network.

-Psyop acquired Content & Co in 2018, expanding the company's suite of services and creator network.
+Content & Co was acquired by Psyop in 2018, expanding the company's suite of services and creator network.